willianantunes/willianantunes.com/content/blog/2022/04/2022-04-16-estimating-an-initial-redis-setup-through-locust.md

 ## The test plan

 I created a test plan targeting the Redis instead of the application to estimate the initial setup.
-This approach has some advantages, and to point out some:
+This approach has some advantages, and they include:

 * It's easy to hit the target system directly as it involves no intermediary layers.
 * Testing the application may need an authentication token, cookies, and whatever is required in its internals to accept an incoming request and then use the cache.
 * You can build the whole scenario faster and make it more manageable.

-By the way, I swear I attempted to use [JMeter](https://github.com/apache/jmeter) first because it's easy, and typically, it's pretty direct in its configuration.
-Still, sadly I couldn't do it this time.
-[The Redis Data Set](https://jmeter-plugins.org/wiki/RedisDataSet/) plugin was throwing exceptions.
+By the way, I swear I attempted to use [JMeter](https://github.com/apache/jmeter) first because it's easy, and typically, it's fairly direct in its configuration.
+Sadly I couldn't do it this time because [The Redis Data Set](https://jmeter-plugins.org/wiki/RedisDataSet/) plugin was throwing exceptions.
 So, because the clock was ticking, I decided to use a new tool: [Locust](https://locust.io/).

 ### Configuring Locust

-As Locust is written in Python, to make the test closer to production, I decided to write `user tasks` in a way that I could use the [Django's Cache Framework](https://docs.djangoproject.com/en/4.0/topics/cache/).
+As Locust is written in Python, to make the test closer to production environment, I decided to write `user tasks` in a way that I could use the [Django's Cache Framework](https://docs.djangoproject.com/en/4.0/topics/cache/).
 The problem is, though, Locust handles only HTTP requests.
 So in order to [test non-HTTP systems](https://docs.locust.io/en/2.8.1/testing-other-systems.html), I wrote a custom abstract `User` class:

 ```python
 import logging